 The program is most blessed by the presence of the former Director of Women’s Ministry at DBC—Ann Little.
 God’s unique preparation of Ann includes being born and raised in Texas, falling love in college (where she earned a degree to teach elementary school), getting married and having 3 daughters.

 God raised the stakes when a knock came at the door letting her know that the love of her life died in a plane crash leaving her as a single mom in her 30’s with 3 young children.
-After 8 years as a single mom she remarried a man who recently died of cancer.
+After 8 years as a single mom she remarried a man who later died of cancer.
 Ann has allowed God to use these tragic losses to further shape & confirm her trust in the Sovereign goodness of our Savior.

 She is a wonderful teacher of the scriptures and of life.
 She has traveled around the world, training women in every culture about what being a woman of God is all about.
 She played basketball as a kid and tennis as an adult and she doesn’t like to sit on the sidelines of any opportunity life affords.
 She is a GREAT role model, teacher and friend!